cachilders/aside/README.md

 ![param menu with lfo highlighted](./assets/docs/params-2.png)

-The delay detween an incoming note and its echo is the `lfo rate` of the controlling oscillator.
+The delay between an incoming note and its echo is the `lfo rate` of the controlling oscillator.

 ![param menu for lfo at rate](./assets/docs/lfo-delay.png)